Appointments (consultations and return immunizations)

 - Please remember to bring your record of past immunizations, this is very important as it helps us make recommendations regarding which immunizations you will need for your travel.

-- Fill out our Travel Clinic Questionnaire and bring it with you to your appointment.
+- Fill out our Travel Planning Questionnaire and bring it with you to your appointment.

 - At the time of your appointment, check in at the Patient Service Center (opposite main entrance) for every visit.
 After checking in, you may proceed to the Travel Clinic, which is located on the first floor.